Who is our Metropolitan?

 The

-Greek Orthodox Archdiocese of America is the notable exception in
+Greek Orthodox Archdiocese of America is an exarchate of

-Ecumenical Patriarchate such as the Greek Orthodox Archdiocese of
+such as the Greek Orthodox Archdiocese of Australia, the

-Australia the ruling bishop is the archbishop while the other
+ruling Bishop is the Archbishop while the other Bishops

-bishops are auxiliary bishops with titles of the ancient sees.
+are Auxiliary Bishops with titles of the ancient sees.

 Non-Ruling Bishops:

-A bishop who does not rule his own diocese is either a Patriarchal
+A Bishop who does not rule his own Diocese is either a

 Patriarchal Vicars:

-newly-created diocese on behalf of, and under the supervision of,
+newly-created Diocese on behalf of, and under the

-the Patriarch of Antioch is called a Patriarchal Vicar.
-The
+supervision of, the Patriarch of Antioch is called a

-until it becomes self-supporting.
-Patriarchal Vicars are not
+self-supporting.
+Patriarchal Vicars are not members of the

-members of the Holy Synod, and do not answer to the Holy Synod.
+Holy Synod, and do not answer to the Holy Synod.
+When a

 equivalent title in some Orthodox jurisdictions is Exarch.